 TWIN LAKES STATE BEACH, SANTA CRUZ

 Dogs are allowed on a leash on the east side of the Santa Cruz Harbor.
-Twin Lakes State Beach offers lots of beach and within walking distance to shops and restaurants.
+Twin Lakes State Beach offers lots of beach and is within walking distance of shops and restaurants.

 Insider Tip: Take your beach day into a beach evening and use the fire pits available.
 We’re pretty sure your dog won’t mind a hot dog for dinner either.